Possible iPhone X Plus Gets Very Mixed Response

 The iPhone X is a success, but perhaps its success is not relative to the hype.
 Apple’s 5.8-inch iPhone was the most hyped up iPhone in years.
-As the Inquisitr pointed out last week, there have been some reports that demand for Apple’s latest iPhone is dwindling.
+As the Inquisitr pointed out last week, there have been some reports that demand Apple’s latest iPhone is dwindling.
 These reports led to lower sales forecasts.
 This is one reason why there is some skepticism to the rumors of 2018’s iPhone X Plus.

 According to Mac Rumors, the iPhone X will have a 6.5-inch OLED screen that is supplied by LG, while Samsung will supply the screens for the smaller phones.
-The Plus, along with Apple’s other new iPhones, are said to launch in the usual September-October time frame.
+The Plus, along with Apple’s other new iPhones, is said to launch in the usual September-October time frame.
 However, there doesn’t seem to be a lot of excitement from Apple fans, and the comments section after the Mac Rumors article is a reflection of that.

 “LG make [sic] great TV panels but their phone OLED’s have not got a good reputation at all,” says Quu.